 - (xv) Your new Elddis motorhome has been designed to carry passengers in designated passenger seats only.
 The fitting of a 3-point seat belt can identify these seats.
-Any seat not fitted with a 3point seat belt is not designated as a passenger seat. - (xvi) You are strongly recommended not to carry passengers unless they are seated in a designated passenger seat. - (xvii) Ensure all tables have been stored in their designated table storage position. - (xviii) Ensure you remove all items from the microwave (if fitted) before towing. - (xix) Check all the road lights are operational.
+Any seat not fitted with a 3point seat belt is not designated as a passenger seat. - (xvi) Ensure all tables have been stored in their designated table storage position. - (xvii) Ensure you remove all items from the microwave (if fitted). - (xviii) Check all the road lights are operational.